 Unfortunately, millions of students continue to go without an arts education on a daily basis.
 YAM is a way to showcase why this is a mistake on so many levels.

 Administrators, school board members, community leaders, and, most importantly, parents must see the need for quality art education.
-It’s important for stakeholders and voters in your community realize our children deserve opportunities to excel in our society.
+It’s important for stakeholders and voters in your community to realize our children deserve opportunities to excel in our society.
 This means the arts MUST be included in our schools!

 All art educators “do” YAM on a daily basis already.
 But, during March, consider the opportunities YAM can provide.
 I encourage you to go one step further and document your students’ work!